|Unit||Index 2015=100, NSA|

 Value indices show the development in turnover not adjusted for changes in prices (i.e., nominal).
 Volume indices show the development in turnover corrected for price changes (i.e., real), also known as the development in fixed prices.

-The dataset includes up to 44 categories from the "47" (retail sales) section of the SN2007 industrial classification, based on NACE Rev.2.
+The dataset includes up to 44 categories from the "47" (retail sales) division of the SN2007 classification.

 Data Buffet includes three of the five adjustments.
 They do not necessarily each include all 44 categories.

 From November 1999, the sample of retail stores has been supplemented gradually with turnover figures for chain stores reported directly by head office.
 As a consequence, figures for newly established and closed down units for the above-mentioned stores are also more up to date.

 The monthly statistics are disseminated each month, between day 26 and 30, with a one-month lag.